 Volunteers help us reach beyond our limits as service providers by bridging the gap of services and resources.
 Volunteers can help out with things such as the homeless street count, advocacy events, fundraisers, office work, building maintenance, helping homeless clients move into their new apartments, and outreach activities that provide food, clothing, blankets, and other necessities.
 Be sure to let us know about your outreach activity!

 Outreach activities are our most popular form of volunteering.
-It occurs at least monthly at 4:30am.
-Our staff and volunteres walk the streets of central Louisiana, going under bridges, in abandoned buildings, over levees, etc to find the homelss where they are and provide them with basic essentials and refer them to community resources.
+Our staff and volunteers walk the streets of central Louisiana, going under bridges, in abandoned buildings, over levees, etc. to find the homeless where they are and provide them with basic essentials and refer them to community resources.
 As always, safety is of upmost concern, so our volunteers never go out alone and are instructed on important precautions.
 If you have any questions about outreach, before you sign up, please e-mail Kyle at KyleM@cenlahomeless.org.

 If you are intersted in volunteering, please Join Us and select which activiites you're interested in volunteering for!
 Scheduled volunteer opportunities are listed to the right and provide links to register!

 [Volunteering for the homeless count] is an outstanding opportunity for me to learn & better understand all about my neighbors of my own community and how they are minimally living and often suffering daily.
 It is truly an eye-opening event that makes me humble and much more appreciative of my life.
 I am very proud that I am contributing in my own small way by participating with many other like-minded community members in this important count.